onlycska/extractive-summary/README.md

 # Extractive summarization

 ## Dataset description
-Dataset for extractive summarization is gazeta from arXiv:2006.11063 [cs.CL].
+Dataset for extractive summarization is gazeta (v1) from arXiv:2006.11063 [cs.CL].
 It contains news articles and their summary.
 Original dataset is jsonl file.
 Every article is json.
 Every article has 5 keys.
 Two of them is important for my preparings – ‘summary’ (with summary for news written by human) and ‘text’ (news written by human).
-Dataset Split	Number of Instances in Split
+Dataset Splitted by its author:
-Train	52,400
+- Train	52,400
-Validation	5,265
+- Validation	5,265
-Test	5,770
+- Test	5,770

 ## Dataset preparing
 For two different tasks solving I used two types of datasets preparing: